jordipons/elmarc/README.md

 To reproduce our results, you just need to download the data and use the same partitions:

 - GTZAN fault-filtered version: download the data following the instructions in this [link](http://marsyasweb.appspot.com/download/data_sets/).
+Download the text files listing the audios in every partition in this [link](https://github.com/jongpillee/music_dataset_split/tree/master/GTZAN_split), and set the config file corresponding variables: 'train_set_list', 'val_set_list', 'test_set_list'.

 - Extended Ballroom: download the data following the instructions in this [link](http://anasynth.ircam.fr/home/media/ExtendedBallroom).
+10 stratified folds are randomly generated (via a sklearn function) for cross-validation.
+List all the audios in a file, and set the config file corresponding variables: 'train_set_list': None, 'val_set_list': None, 'test_set_list': None, 'audios_list': 'path_to_list_of_audios.txt'.

 - Urban Sound 8k: download the data following the instructions in this [link](https://serv.cusp.nyu.edu/projects/urbansounddataset/urbansound8k.html), use all their audios with the partitions the authors propose.
+Partitions are already available by the authors, and we have some code to grab those!
+Just set the config file as: 'train_set_list': None, 'val_set_list': None, 'test_set_list': None, 'audios_list': 'path_to_list_of_audios.txt'.

-Feel free to contact us in case you have any problem in reproducing our results.
+For more information, see the documentation available in `config_file.py`.

 ## References
 [1] Saxe, et al. On Random Weights and Unsupervised Feature Learning.
 In: ICML.
 2011. p.
 1089-1096.